neelsoumya/teaching_reproducible_science_R/README.md

 ## Introduction

-Material and notes for teaching reproducible science in R.
+Material and notes for teaching reproducible science and pipelines in R.

 ## Installation